Aneesh-kumar-89/Aneesh-kumar-89/README.md

 - 👋 Hi, I’m @Aneesh-kumar-89
 - 👀 I’m interested in ...CyberSecurity, AI, Cyber forensics
 - 🌱 I’m currently learning ...B.Tech(CSE)
-- 💞️ I’m looking to collaborate on ...OSINT and AI integration ideas
+- 💞️ I’m looking to collaborate on ...OSINT and AI integration ideas, AND Latest AI models
-- 📫 How to reach me ...
+- 📫 How to reach me ...aneesh11082004@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...I identify as a "MAN"
 - ⚡ Fun fact: ...

 <!---